jcaldeira-iot/IoT-For-Beginners-Micropython-V2/2-farm/lessons/9-migrate-application-to-the-cloud/README.md

 Your Functions app needs to be deployed to a Functions App resource in Azure, living inside the Resource Group you created for your IoT Hub.
 You will also need a Storage Account created in Azure to replace the emulated one you have running locally.

-1. Run the following command to create a storage account:
+1. Run the following command on the terminal to create a storage account:

     ```sh
     az storage account create --resource-group soil-moisture-sensor \